wp-plugins/timeline-blog/readme.txt

 Timeline blog is a way of displaying a list of blogs in a chronological, colorful and more attractive order.
 == Description ==

 Timeline blog is a way of displaying a list of blogs in a chronological, colorful and attractive order.
-It is typically a graphic design showing a long bar labelled with date, author avatar and comments count.
+It is typically a graphic design showing a long bar labeled with date, author avatar and comments count.

 == Features ==
 * Admin interface to manage blog appearance